MaciejGarncarski/image-service/README.md

 API_KEY= # api key for authentication
 PORT= # fastify app port
 SERVER_HOST= # name of docker-compose service
-# default name is "image-service" and "localhost" in development
+# default name is "image-service", you should use "localhost" in development
 REVERSE_PROXY_PORT= # reverse proxy port, most likely 80 or 443
 REVERSE_PROXY_HOST= # your domain or "image-service-proxy" in development IMAGE_DIR= # folder where images will be stored, folder should be located in this directory